Andreessen Horowitz: 2014–2015

 In 2014, the firm led a $57 million Series B round in the A/B testing startup Optimizely.
-That same year the company invested in several more companies, including Tanium for $90 million, BuzzFeed, and Forward Networks.
+The same year, the company invested in several more companies, including Tanium for $90 million, BuzzFeed, and Forward Networks.
 In 2015, the firm invested $40 million in Stack Exchange, $2.8 million in Distelli, and $80 million in cloud-based CAD software company Onshape.
-Also in 2015 Andreessen Horowitz invested in the blogging platform Medium, Samsara, Improbable, Honor, Inc., OpenBazaar, a blockchain startup, and nootropics and biohacking company Nootrobox.
+Also in 2015, Andreessen Horowitz invested in the blogging platform Medium, Samsara, Improbable, Honor, Inc., OpenBazaar, a blockchain startup, and nootropics and biohacking company Nootrobox.

 2016–2019

 In 2016, the firm led an $8.1 million Series A round in Everlaw, a legal technology company, and led a $3.5 million Series Seed round in RapidAPI, an API connection platform for developers.
-Also in 2016, the firm invested $2 million in Cardiogram, a digital health company, and Apeel Sciences, a food science business.
+Also in 2016, the firm invested $2 million in Cardiogram, a digital health company, and in Apeel Sciences, a food science business.

 In 2017, the firm invested in Sigma, Health IQ, Asimov, and Cadre.

 In 2018, the firm raised $300 million for a dedicated cryptocurrency fund.
-It has also invested in Imply, Smartcar, PeerStreet, CryptoKitties, Dfinity, Earnin, Pindrop, Tenfold, and Very Good Security.
+It also invested in Imply, Smartcar, PeerStreet, CryptoKitties, Dfinity, Earnin, Pindrop, Tenfold, and Very Good Security.
+In September 2018, Andreessen Horowitz participated in a Series A funding round in Applied Intuition, a software company specializing in products for autonomous vehicles (AVs), and Marc Andreessen joined the Applied Intuition board.